 Second, American factors greatly outperform Korean factors.
-Cumulative $R^2$ values of American PLS factors reach well above 60%, while Korean PLS factors cumulatively explain less than 40% of variations in the real exchange rate.
+Cumulative R^2 values of American PLS factors reach well above 60%, while Korean PLS factors cumulatively explain less than 40% of variations in the real exchange rate.
 Note that Korean PC factors yield virtually no explanatory power.
-These findings imply that Korean macroeconomic variables might not play an important role in explaining real exchange rate dynamics, while American predictors contain substantial predictive contents for it.
-We relate such findings with a strong degree of cross-section correlations of many bilateral exchange rates relative to the US dollars, implying that American factors better explain dynamics of exchange rates vis-à-vis US dollar than idiosyncratic factors in local countries such as Korea.
+These findings imply that Korean macroeconomic variables might not play an important role in explaining the Won/Dollar real exchange rate dynamics, while American predictors contain substantial predictive contents for it.

+We relate such findings with a strong degree of cross-correlations of many bilateral exchange rates relative to the US dollars, implying that American factors better explain dynamics of exchange rates vis-à-vis U.S. dollar than idiosyncratic factors in local countries such as Korea.
+To see this, we implement a formal test by Pesaran (2021) for the cross-section dependence in 36 bilateral real exchange rates against the U.S. dollar including 16 eurozone countries.9 Consider the following test statistic.